adityabasu1/Monty-Hall-Problem-Simulator/README.md

 Approximate run-time for 2500-3000 simulations: 1 minute

 We also verify the following facts (using a plot):

 (i) probability of winning if you switch = 2/3

 (ii) probability of winning if you stick = 1/3

-We also verify the following facts using a plot):
+We also verify the following facts using a generated plot:

 Mathematical insight:
 Assume (#winning ratio after switching) as a Bernoulli random variable with p = 2/3